tchan128/social-network-API-tc/README.md

 ## Usage

-In this project, an e-commerce backend is improved to help customers and businesses to engage in online buying and selling with ease.
-As described there are many functionalities within this backend, but below are the main usages and explanations when using on Insomnia:
+In this project, a social network API is created to build a platform where users can share their thoughts, react to thoughts, and also add friends in the network.
+As described there are many functionalities with this backend, but below are the main usages and explanation when testing on Insomnia:

-- Accessing `api/categories`
+- Accessing `api/users`
-  - GET route will display all categories with their associated product & tags
+  - GET route will display all users
+  - POST route will create a new user when with the body `userName` and `email`
-- Accessing `api/categories/:id`
+- Accessing `api/users/:userId`
-  - GET route will display the specific category with its associated product & tag for a category that is entered in place of `:id`
+  - GET route will display a single user
-  - PUT route will allow the user to edit the specific category's name
+  - PUT route will allow the user to edit their username and email
-  - DELETE route will allow the user to delete the specific category
+  - DELETE route will allow the user to delete the user
-- Accessing `api/products`
-  - GET route will display all products with their associated categories and tags
-- Accessing `api/products/:id`
+- Accessing `api/users/:userId/friends/friendId`
-  - GET route will display the specific product with its associated category & tag
-  - PUT route will allow the user to edit the specific product's properties
+  - POST route will allow the user with `userId` to add friend with `friendId`
-  - DELETE route will allow the user to delete the specific product
+  - DELETE route will allow the user with `userId` to delete friend with `friendId`
-- Accessing `api/tags`
+- Accessing `api/thoughts`
-  - GET route will display all products with their associated categories and products
+  - GET route will display all thoughts
+  - POST route will create a new a new thought when with the body `thoughtText` `userName` and `userId`
-- Accessing `api/tags/:id`
+- Accessing `api/thoughts/thoughtId`
-  - GET route will display the specific category with its associated product & category
+  - GET route will display a singular thought with `thoughtId`
-  - PUT route will allow the user to edit the specific tag's name
+  - PUT route will allow the user to edit their thought
-  - DELETE route will allow the user to delete the specific tag
+  - DELETE route will allow the user go delete their thought
+- Accessing `api/thoughts/:thoughtId/reactions`
+  - POST route will add a reaction to the thought with `thoughtId`
+  - DELETE route will delete a reaction to the thought with `thoughtId`

-To see the system in action please visit this link: https://share.vidyard.com/watch/9eCJY9rikzQRKRzBZCveb7?
+To see the system in action please visit this link:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Visuals

-1. GET all categories
+1. GET all users

 <img width="1409" alt="Screenshot 2024-01-31 at 10 31 38 PM" src="https://github.com/tchan128/ecommerce-backend-tc/assets/56553374/72708fae-20f6-433a-849c-c0c260c7d819">

-2. Get category by ID
+2. Get all thoughts

 <img width="1414" alt="Screenshot 2024-01-31 at 10 31 47 PM" src="https://github.com/tchan128/ecommerce-backend-tc/assets/56553374/e56c21d6-39d7-4ce8-a165-be87e7e25a3f">

-3. CREATE category
+3. CREATE user

 <img width="1411" alt="Screenshot 2024-01-31 at 10 32 01 PM" src="https://github.com/tchan128/ecommerce-backend-tc/assets/56553374/71e8c699-224f-4fc6-9494-1f761afb6489">

-4. UPDATE category
+4. CREATE thought

 <img width="1409" alt="Screenshot 2024-01-31 at 10 32 10 PM" src="https://github.com/tchan128/ecommerce-backend-tc/assets/56553374/b1fa679d-2b03-4401-9266-70eb6e54d351">